Notify me

 The Mr. Jones Watches Sun and Moon:

-. . . is one of the most creative models from a brand where all the watches are unusual in style.
+. . . is a beautifully creative models from a brand where all the watches are unusual in style.
 It displays the time using a unique crescent shape, with sun or moon visible, indicating daylight or night time (above), as well as animal shapes at the times they would appear.

 Definitely a creative and interesting time-display concept, first used in the 17th Century, before watch hands and a dial with numerals around the edge became standard, beautifully revived for this elegant watch, with styling suitable for the timeless concept, unlike the modern aesthetics of most of their watches..